Would Persona 5 Work as a Film Series? A Persona 5 Live-Action Movie Adaptation Synopsis

-Over the last couple of years I’ve been playing Persona 5, which I wholeheartedly recommend.
+Over the last couple of years, I’ve been playing Persona 5, which I wholeheartedly recommend.
 It’s the type of video game that transcends the medium.
-Somewhere around my second playthrough I began to wonder just how this story could be translated into a more traditional medium like television or film.
+Somewhere around my second play-through I began to wonder just how this story could be translated into a more traditional medium like television or film.
 Specifically, could Persona 5 work as a motion picture trilogy?
 On my commutes back and forth from work I’ve been making piles and piles of mental notes on the subject.
 After a while it seemed like it might actually be worth writing about, simply as a fun little mental exercise.
 Can there finally be a movie based on a video game that would be worth watching?
 Why is it so difficult to do?
 I’ve spent so much time dwelling on it, would be a shame for all of that contemplation to just disappear.
 What follows is a jumbled set of ideas that will only make sense to those that have played Persona 5 and love it as much as I do.
 After a couple of years laying out the groundwork for what could be the method of translating this property to film, I feel a film project like this could not only be successful, but with its inherited subversive message and underlying “fight the corrupt power” storyline, could rise to be a true connective cultural event for Generation Z, especially considering how the 2020s have been shaping up to be in terms of geopolitics and social unrest.

 It’s going to be a tough sell, as the current “Citizen Kane” of film based on a video game is 1995’s Mortal Kombat.
 (The 2021 version isn’t looking that great, either.)
 Translating video games into cinema seems to be a near impossible task.
-The simple reason being, the material is handled badly.
-You cannot structure a movie around a video game.
+The simple reason being, the material is translated badly.
+You cannot structure a movie plot around a video game.
 You need to strip the narrative of the game down to its basics and rebuilt the story from there, using the different sequences and mechanics from the game as a guide.